department-of-veterans-affairs/vagov-content/pages/hrt/index.md

                 <p><a href="#how-to-report-harassment-as-a-">Go to the instructions for how to report harassment as a Veteran</a></p>
                 <h4>If the harassment happened while you were doing your work as a VA employee, contractor, or volunteer</h4>
                 <p>You can report harassment to a VA manager or harassment prevention coordinator.</p>
-                <p>You can also call us at <a href=tel:8004888244target="_blank">800-488-8244</a>.
+                <p>You can also call us at <a href="tel:8004888244" target="_blank">800-488-8244</a>.
 We’re here Monday through Wednesday and Friday, 9:00 a.m. to 4:00 p.m.
 ET.
 On Thursday we’re here 9:00 a.m. to 1:00 p.m.
-ET.If you have hearing loss and need help to make a TTY call, call <a aria-label="7 1 1." href=tel:711>711</a>.</p>
+ET.
+If you have hearing loss and need help to make a TTY call, call <a aria-label="7 1 1." href="tel:711">711</a>.</p>
                 <p>
-                  <a href=https://www.va.gov/ORMDI/HPP.asphreflang="en">Learn more about reporting harassment as a VA employee</a>
+                  <a href="https://www.va.gov/ORMDI/HPP.asp">Learn more about reporting harassment as a VA employee</a>
                 </p>
                 <p>
-                  <a href=https://www.va.gov/ORMDI/docs/EEO_Policy.pdfhreflang="en">Read our VA Equal Employment Opportunity, Diversity, and Inclusion, No FEAR, and Whistleblower Rights and Protection Policy Statement (PDF)</a>
+                  <a href="https://www.va.gov/ORMDI/docs/EEO_Policy.pdf">Read our VA Equal Employment Opportunity, Diversity, and Inclusion, No FEAR, and Whistleblower Rights and Protection Policy Statement (PDF)</a>
                 </p>
               </div>
             </div>